Estate Planning Lawyer Roseville, CA

 Roseville Estate Planning Infographic

-What is a Living Trust, and How Does it Differ from a Will?
+What is a Living Trust and How Does it Differ from a Will?

-A living trust is a legal document created during an individual’s lifetime where assets are placed under the trusteeship for benefit of the trust beneficiaries, which can be managed and distributed without going through probate.
+A living trust is a legal document created during an individual’s lifetime where assets are placed under the trusteeship for the benefit of the trust beneficiaries, which can be managed and distributed without going through probate.
 Unlike a will, a living trust is effective during the individual’s lifetime and can provide privacy, as well as potentially save time and money.
 It differs from a will in that a will becomes effective only after death and typically requires probate to execute.

 Can Estate Planning Help in Reducing Estate Taxes?